georgepaul171/Research-Project/bpd/V3_clean/DATA_PIPELINE.md

 - Units: Standardized to SI units (kWh, m², kg CO₂e)
 - Ranges: Physically plausible values only
 - Relationships: Logical consistency between related variables

----

-*This data pipeline diagram provides a comprehensive overview of the data processing workflow for the Adaptive Bayesian Regression project.
-It should be referenced when understanding the complete data flow from raw sources to final model outputs.*